-We are required to ensure that each year's projected operating revenues are set at a level sufficient to meet that year's projected operating expenses
+We are required to ensure that each year's projected operating revenues are set at a level sufficient to meet that year's projected operating expenses have used the dividend returns to reduce the general rate requirement.

-Prior to 1996/1997, the Council used dividends received from Port Taranaki Ltd to repay debt inherited upon the corporatisation of the new port company.
-Since then we have used the dividend returns to reduce the general rate requirement.
 In some years, we have received more dividend returns than we budgeted for.
 These extra dividends have accumulated in the Dividend Equalisation Reserve.
 In some years we have received less dividends than we budgeted for.
 In these cases the Council has used the Dividend Equalisation Reserve to smooth the impact on the general rate requirement.